Great products come from great teams, and product management is a team game that requires everyone to work together to achieve the objectives.

 Think about a tug of war contest.
 Everyone is putting all their available effort into pulling the rope yet they’re working against each other.
 Despite the massive individual efforts, neither side really goes anywhere until someone gives up.

 Now think about a rowing team.
-Everyone is still putting in the effort, but everyone is aligned with a singular goal.
+Everyone is still putting in the effort, but everyone is aligned with a singular goal or value.
 So, instead of struggling and going nowhere, they can glide to the finish line with ease.

 Obviously, these two sports have different objectives, but you’ll often find a tug of war happening with your teams.
 In the world of product management, we need rowing teams, not a tug of war match.